kelseyfrose/wsc-workshop/README.md

         https://foursquare.com/developers/apps

     to add a new app, which will generate your keys.
+For the app url, you can put `localhost:8000`

     IMPORTANT: <strong> You do not have to give credit card details to use the free plan! </strong> While adding an app to your developer account, you will see a prompt for credit card details.
 Scroll to the bottom and decline.
 You'll see your keys on the next page.